-All Programs, Child Release Procedures: Under no circumstances will a child/youth be released to any person who is not authorized to pick up the child/youth.
-Children/youth will be released in accordance with written instructions in the child's file and according to the Installation Home Alone policy.
+Child Release Procedures (All Programs): Under no circumstances will a child/youth be released to any person who is not authorized to pick up the child/youth.
+Children/youth will be released in accordance with written instructions in the child's file and according to the Installation Home Alone Policy.
 Release designees must be 13 years of age or older (verification of age is required).
-The program director will approve/disapprove requests on a case-by-case basis.
-Although positive control of the child/youth begins at the classroom level, both the front desk staff and the caregivers present in the classroom (CDC, SAC) or in the building (MST) have the responsibility to ensure the proper release of children/youth.
+The Program Director will approve/disapprove requests on a case-by-case basis.
+Both the front desk staff and the caregivers present in the classroom (CDC, SAC) or in the building (MST) have the responsibility to ensure the proper release of children/youth.

-Unless prior written arrangements have been made with CYS personnel, only parents or parent designees listed in CYMS (Profile Print) may take a child from a CYS program.
-Parents must complete a Child Release Form and should also notify classroom/front desk staff if a designee other than the parents will pick up the child (to include those listed in CYMS).
+Unless prior written arrangements have been made with CYS personnel, only parents or parent designees listed in CYMS may take a child from a CYS program.
+Parents must complete a Child Release Form and should also notify management/front desk staff if a designee other than the parents will pick up the child (to include those listed in CYMS).
 This form is initialed by the manager and taken to the child's room by the designee.
 The child is released to the designee when the staff receives the signed form.